tidwall/uhasql/README.md

 - Persists to disk
 - Deterministic TIME() and RANDOM() SQL functions
 - Uses the Redis protocol, thus any redis client will work with UhaSQL
+- Security features like TLS and Auth passwords

 ## Building